 PIAAC-FR › Données publiques et analyses

 The data collection for the Survey of Adult Skills (PIAAC) took place from 1 August 2011 to 31 March 2012 in most participating countries.
-Around 166 000 adults, representing 724 million adults aged 16 to 65, were surveyed in 24 countries and sub-national regions in the official language/s of the countries. »Read more about the Survey.
+Around 166 000 adults, representing 724 million adults aged 16 to 65, were surveyed in 24 countries and sub-national regions in the official language/s of the countries. »Read more about the Survey and discover some sample items in literacy, reading components, numeracy and problem-solving.

 The International Data Explorer (IDE) allows you to create statistical tables and charts to explore adults' (16-65 years of age) performance in literacy, numearcy, and problem solving in technology-rich environments.
 Data can be analysed by country as well as in relation to demographic characteristics, social and linguistic background, education, use of skills and employment status.